matt-drayton/Puregym-Tracker/README.md

 Finally, run the program by entering `python puregym-tracker.py`.

+Note: You can also run the program using `pythonw puregym-tracker.py` which will run the program in the background.
+This means you will still get notifications but will not be able to see the program polling.

 ## Settings
 The `settings.py` file is used to configure the program.
 Below is an explanation of each field: